emanuelelaface/USBtoC64/README.md

 ## Installation From the Binary File

 Alternatively, you can load the binary file **USBtoC64.bin**, which is located in the BIN folder.
-Follow these steps:
+The tool to upload the binary is the `esptool`.
+This is available as web page or as python.
+The web page should be compatible with Chrome browser or similar, probably not with Firefox, but on some operating system (like Mac OS) there can be a problem of binding the port to the web page.
+Anyway my sugestion is to try the web page first because is very fast and if does not work try with the python installation.

+### From the web page
+1. Disconnect the adapter from the Commodore 64.
+2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
+Then, connect the board, wait a second, and release the button.
+3. Go on the website of [esptool](https://espressif.github.io/esptool-js/) click on Connect, select the port for your adapter and upload the firmware.

+### From Python
-1. From Python, run `pip install esptool`.
+1. Install the esptool with `pip install esptool`.
+2. Disconnect the adapter from the Commodore 64.
-2. Once esptool is installed, press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
+2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
 Then, connect the board, wait a second, and release the button.
 3. On the computer, run `esptool.py -b 921600 -c esp32s3 -p <PORT> write_flash --flash_freq 80m 0x00000 USBtoC64-<PAL|NTSC>.bin`, where <PORT> is the USB port created once the board is connected.
 On Windows, it is probably COM3 or something similar.
 On Linux and Mac, it will be /dev/tty.USBsomething or /dev/cu.usbsomething. <PAL|NTSC> is the version with the timings for PAL or for NTSC version of the Commodore 64.

 ---